christianfuerst/woocommerce-hive-payment-method/readme.txt

 == Changelog ==

+= 1.1.5 - 2019-7-27 =
+* The rate of time for checking matching transaction history is changed to be frequent when the order is first placed, and then gradually less frequent.

 = 1.1.4 - 2019-7-24 =
 * Fixed bug with Steem price displayed in cart for YITH WooCommerce Subscription renewals